Swamp Terrain for Toy Soldiers No 1

 So pixels are not always square?

 No not always, under certain circumstances they change.
-I found this out when I wanted to resize my ‘pixel studies’ which were of course by nature small (i.e. many of them around 240 x 180 pixels) to my usual preferred image size 1280 x 960.
+I found this out when I wanted to resize my ‘pixel studies’ which were of course by nature small (i.e. many of them around 240 x 180 pixels), enlarging them to my usual preferred image size 1280 x 960.
 I should have guessed that it wouldn’t be a straightforward ‘resize’ click in PaintShop Pro or Photoshop, but seeing the unexpected results was a better learning experience.
 For example here is the enlargement I wanted of a very small portion using, in the end, PaintShop Pro’s option Pixel Resize.
 It stands to reason, in retrospect, that the enlargement size (in this case to 600 x 450) would have to be divisible by the original size (20 x 15) for the pixels to remain as they were.